Quick guide to services

-In Finland, municipalities are responsible for organising and financing many public services, such as healthcare, basic education and healthcare.
+In Finland, municipalities are responsible for organizing and financing many public services, such as healthcare, basic education and healthcare.
 Many services, such as leisure activities and cultural services, are also organized by the municipality to support the welfare of its residents.

 Persons who are residents of a Finnish municipality (i.e., have a place of domicile in Finland) are entitled to treatment in the public healthcare system.
-The public health services are financed through taxes, and only moderate client fees are charged for visits to health centres and for stays in hospital.
+The public health services are financed through taxes, and only moderate client fees are charged for visits to health centers and for stays in hospital.

 In an emergency situation, you will be treated in public health care even if you do not have a municipality of residence in Finland or you are not entitled to medical care based on your work.
 The medical costs can be collected from you afterwards.
 Your local health centre in Ivalo is the first place to visit in all cases of illness.
 Your local health station provides basic health care services and referrals for further examinations and treatment.
-Specialised medical care is usually provided at hospitals and the closest hospital is located in Rovaniemi.
+Specialized medical care is usually provided at hospitals and the closest hospital is located in Rovaniemi.